-With the credits earned in the domestic institutions, student or student prospect can apply the credit transfer by submitting sealed official transcript(s).
-The student who earned the credits from the international institution, he/she must get a course evaluation from the agencies recognized by the National Association of Credential Evaluation Services (www.naces.org) or the Association of International Credential Evaluators (www.aice-eval.org) to prove the credits from the previous institutions are equivalent to U.S. nationally or regionally accredited ones.
-Additional documentation such as course descriptions might be requested for recognition process.
+With the credits earned in the domestic institutions, student or prospective students can apply for credit transfer by submitting sealed official transcript(s).
+Student who earned the credits from an international institution, must get a course evaluation from the agencies recognized by the National Association of Credential Evaluation Services (www.naces.org) or the Association of International Credential Evaluators (www.aice-eval.org) to prove the credits from the previous institutions are equivalent to nationally or regionally accredited ones.
+Additional documentation such as course descriptions might be requested.

-Students or student prospects in cosmetology and massage therapy programs with official transcript from the previous domestic institution and license in other states may transfer up to a maximum 50 percent of the clock hours required for graduation.
+Students or prospective students in Cosmetology and Massage Therapy programs with official transcript from the previous domestic institution and license in other states may transfer up to a maximum 50 percent of the clock hours required for graduation.

 To earn a diploma/certificate upon successful completion of the course at Columbia College:

-- Student must complete all of the required courses and credits/hours within maximum time frame.
+- Students must complete all of the required courses and credits/hours within the maximum time frame.

-- Student must finish the entire program of study with a minimum cumulative grade point average of 2.0, C, regulated by satisfactory academic progress.
+- Students must finish the entire program of study with a minimum cumulative grade point average of 2.0, C, regulated by satisfactory academic progress.

-- Student must be in good financial standing with the school (pay full tuition and other required fees)
+- Students must be in good financial standing with the school (pay full tuition and other required fees)

-- Student in federal financial aid program must have exit counseling.
+- Students in federal financial aid program must have exit counseling.